Northern Ireland executive told government now accepts post-Brexit checks on goods

 PA Archive/PA Images

-The UK government has told the Northern Ireland executive that post-Brexit custom checks will now be imposed in ports across the region.
+The UK government has told Stormont officials that post-Brexit custom checks will now be imposed in ports across the region.

 Become a Supporter